-- 12. From the options to the side, set the quality to High. - 13.
-Try some of the other options until you like the look of your clouds. - 14.
-Test your animation to see how the clouds look. - 15.
+- 12. Select Bevel from the menu that appears. - 13.
+From the options to the side, set the quality to High. - 14.
+Try some of the other options until you like the look of your clouds. - 15.
+You might need to go to frame 48 and check that the options for the Bevel are the same as they are on frame 1 (including the Strength and Distance options). - 16.
+Test your animation to see how the clouds look. - 17.
 Save the animation when you're satisfied with the changes.